Internship

 Notice: The images displayed on this site are used exclusively for visualization.
 I am committed to upholding intellectual property rights, ensuring these images do not expose any proprietary information.

-Forging Load Calculation
+Machine-Learning Forging Load Prediction

 Problem: High frequency of wrong estimation on initial forging load causing engineers and technicians to go through multiple trials

 Solution: I implemented the Slab Analysis Method into a MATLAB code to estimate the initial forging load required for Closed-Die Forging, prior to using DEFORM Simulation.
+Afterward, I built a machine-learning program to compute the previous data to predict correct future forging loads

 Testing: To verify the calculation, I used Digital Wavelength Infrared Pyrometry to ensure the temperature was accurate and aligned with the Strength Coefficient of aluminum under the specified conditions.
 After that, I carefully and correctly coated the surface of the metal to allow the smooth flow of plastic metal.
 Then, I compared the testing load derived from the calculation with the previously proven correct testing load for validation.